rsearch-labs/RSearchLabs101/README.md

 7. Our group of core contributors will review your pull request.

 #### <span style="color:#640433">Issuing</span> a request to <span style="color:green">fork</span> an existing repo
 This is limited to active employees only.
-When a project is currently hosted in the contrbutors repo and needs to be added to the RSearch Labs repo, the contributors needs to send an email to the core group.
+When a project is currently hosted in the contrbutors repo and needs to be added to the RSExperimental Labs repo, the contributors needs to send an email to the core group.

 ## <span style="color:#041064">Contact</span> <span style="color:#D4AC0D">Us</span>
+If you have been an active GitHub  user, watched/ forked / cloned a repo, hosted a project, and contributed into some, welcome, this is a place for you!
+If your a stranger to repos, forks, clones, gits, markdowns and other terms, dont worry.
+We will provide an avenue to get you started.

 Please feel free to ask any of the contributors your queries.

 <hr/>
 <h3><center><span style="color:#C70039">learn</span> | <span style="color:green">research</span> | <span style="color:#041064">code</span> | <span style="color:#FFC300">build</span> | <span style="color:#640433">innovate</span> </center></h3>